Blogdian

 Who is required to have a RUT?

-Documents you need before you start
+Documents you need before starting

 Cédula de ciudadanía colombiana y documentos sobre un escritorio de madera para tramitar el RUT en la DIAN